Daedrus/embci/README.md

   Copy the `Client ID` in the `WOODPECKER_GITEA_CLIENT` variable in `.env`
   Copy the `Client Secret` in the `WOODPECKER_GITEA_SECRET` variable in `.env`
   Finally click `Save`
+- Clone the `https://github.com/Daedrus/embci-example-repo` repository by
+  clicking the + button in the top-right and choosing `New Migration` -> `Github`
 - Create an agent secret
   `openssl rand -base64 32`
   and add the output to the `WOODPECKER_AGENT_SECRET` variable in `.env`
+- Stop MinIO and Gitea
+  `docker compose stop`
+- Configure `DEV_POWER_SUPPLY` in `.env` (it could be a `ttyACM` for example but it depends entirely on your power supply)
+- All of the variables in `.env` should be set (none of them should be set to CHANGEME anymore)
-- Start the Woodpecker server and agent containers `docker compose up -d`
+- Start all containers
+  `docker compose up -d`
+- Access `http://$IP_ADDRESS:8000/` in your browser
+- Log in with embci/embci (the default admin user)
-- Go back to Gitea, mirror the `https://github.com/Daedrus/embci-example-repo` repository
+- It should ask to confirm the authentication
-- Add that repository to Woodpecker and run the pipeline
+- Add the `embci-example-repo` repository to Woodpecker and run the pipeline
+- Things should work out of the box provided that your hardware setup is similar to mine or, if different, you have made the necessary changes.
 - Note that the Woodpecker agent is currently running in privileged mode since I couldn't get it to work with the debug probe and the analyzer otherwise.
 I hope to fix this in the future.
-- Things should work out of the box provided that your hardware setup is similar to mine or, if different, you have made the necessary changes.